The 2018 Expeditions

 The Glasgow Guyana Expedition 2017 was the first expedition to Guyana from The University of Glasgow in many years.
 A newly found collaboration with the Protected Areas Commission has opened up incredible and exciting opportunities for student research in the pristine tropical rainforests of Guyana.
 Four weeks were spent in the Kanuku Mountains Protected Area (a recently established nature reserve of 600,000 acres) in the deep interior of the country.

 This year, the expedition aimed to collect baseline data on bats and amphibians, to determine if the disease Chytridiomycosis is present in the KMPA, and to document the presence of any other ground-dwelling wildlife using camera-traps.
-The region is home to some of the highest biodiversity in the
+The region is home to some of the highest biodiversity in the Neotropics, and is comparatively understudied.
+The potential to continue these projects for long-term monitoring as well as focus on other aspects of the rainforest for the coming expedition an exciting prospect.
+Honours and Masters projects would greatly benefit the Guyana Expedition in the future.

 The relatively small team and short time of the expedition (6 expedition members and four weeks in the field) requires a hardworking and committed group.
-Days began at
+Days began at 6am with DNA swabbing of frogs caught the night before, and ended at 11pm after returning to camp from capturing bats with mist nets.

 The adventure of a lifetime and a chance to gain skills and learn things about yourself that you may have never imagined.
 Check out our facebook page for more information about the 2017 expedition.

 The Sri Lanka Expedition piloted this year with an interdisciplinary team of marine biology, zoology and geography students.
-They
+They traveled to the town of Nilaveli, on the East coast of Sri Lanka and stayed there in a house for six weeks.

 The main focus of the expedition was to collect a data set on coral reefs and their associated fish assemblages fringing the area of Trincomalee and Pigeon Island, a marine protected area.
 The team snorkelled to survey the shallow reefs and went scuba-diving for the deeper reefs, which were around 10 meters deep.
-The method was to swim along a randomly placed
+The method was to swim along a randomly placed 20 meter transect line at a steady debt.
+Fish abundance was taken by video and coral cover by photographs.
+This baseline study can now be used for future expeditions to use for marine orientated honours and masters projects.

-Out of the water, the team carried out beach clean-ups to measure the difference in micro and macro plastic abundance in exposed and sheltered bays around the Trincomalee area, a study that can also
+Out of the water, the team carried out beach clean-ups to measure the difference in micro and macro plastic abundance in exposed and sheltered bays around the Trincomalee area, a study that can also be build on by next year’s expedition.
+And they also visited local schools to indulge in Sri Lankan culture and in return teach students the basics on ocean conservation.

 Last year the Bolivia expedition took place for its fifth summer, having run from 2009 to 2012, as well as in 2014 and then again in 2016 (alternating with the Peru expedition).
 One of the most intense and challenging expeditions, the 2016 team of eight zoology students spent 9 weeks camping within the Barba Azul Nature Reserve, within the Beni Savannah of Bolivia.